Pink Flamingos, Kitsch Art and IG Nobel Prizes

-Back during the 1950s a popular lawn ornament was a plastic pink flamingo or even a grouping of them.
-The plastic flamingos were created by Donald Featherstone.
-This mass produced form of art is identified as kitsch.
+Back during the 1950s, a popular lawn ornament was a plastic pink flamingo or even a grouping of them.
+Donald Featherstone created the plastic flamingos.
+This mass-produced form of art is known as kitsch.

-Some people consider plastic flamingos in a yard to be gaudy and others find them to be sentimental and fun.
+Some people consider plastic flamingos in a yard to be gaudy, and others find them to be sentimental and fun.
 My grandmother had a couple of them in her front yard.
-I think in my grandmother's case it reminded her of their many trips to Florida during the cold Wisconsin winter months of year.
+In my grandmother's case, it reminded her of their many trips to Florida during the cold Wisconsin winter months of the year.

-Occasionally even today for the announcement of a special date like a birthday or other event we will drive by a yard filled with plastic flamingos.
+Occasionally even today, for the announcement of a particular date like a birthday or other event, we will drive by a yard filled with plastic flamingos.
 It is hard to miss such an attention grabber!
-They can be rented for special occasions.
+People can rent them for special occasions.

 We have seen some on occasion celebrating such milestones as a 40th or 50th birthday.
-Whether we know the person who is being honored or not it brings smiles to our faces when we view such a temporary display of kitsch art.
+Whether we know the person or not, it brings smiles to our faces when we view such a temporary display of kitsch art.
 Our neighbors recently had a bunch of them placed in their yard as a type of joke.
-They will soon pass them on to other friends of theirs bringing smiles to more faces.
+They will soon pass them on to other friends of theirs, bringing smiles to more faces.

 Have you ever used plastic flamingos in your yard for decorations or for a special occasion?